brambhattabhishek/BooksOnlineCollections/README.md

 Step 2.c: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove and Update Any Libraries if Red Mark Exists > Finish.

-Step 3: [Only If Tomcat Server is not configured in Eclipse] : Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add onlinebookstore > Finish.
+Step 3: [Only If Tomcat Server is not configured in Eclipse] : Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add bookonlinecollections > Finish.

 Step 4: In The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For Http/1.1 To 8083 > Close And Save.

 Step 5: Right Click On Project > Run As > Run On Server > Select Tomcat v8.0 > Next > Add All> Done.

-Step 6: Check Running The Site At  <a href="http://localhost:8083/onlinebookstore/">http://localhost:8083/onlinebookstore/</a>
+Step 6: Check Running The Site At  <a href="http://localhost:8083/bookonlinecollections/">http://localhost:8083/bookonlinecollections/</a>

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"